 You pick up the freight, deliver it, and get your paperwork signed.

-Submit the invoice, rate confirmation, and bill of lading to the factor, who verifies load delivery.
+Submit the invoice, rate confirmation, and bill of lading to the factor which verifies load delivery.
 The factor then knows there are no freight claims or issues preventing payment.

-The factor buys your invoice and pays you up to 98% of that invoice within 24 hours.
-This is known as the advance.
-It is usually deposited directly to your bank account.
+Factors advance you up to 100% of the invoice’s value within 24 hours by purchasing your invoice.
+It is usually deposited directly into your bank account.
 Or, if you prefer, it can be applied to your fuel card.

 Factoring turns unpaid invoices on delivered loads into cash without waiting.